 Careless disposal of smoking materials and cigarettes can cause fires to occur.
 Most smoking fires start in the bedroom, living room or office when cigarettes or burning embers are dropped on upholstered furniture, bedding or into rubbish containers.

 Before leaving a room where people have been smoking, carefully check between lounge chair crannies and under cushions.
 A cigarette can smoulder in furniture and go unnoticed for up to five hours and still cause a fire.

 Be especially watchful of any smoker who is drinking alcohol or is sick in bed and may be smoking.

-Keep a watchful eye on the elderly or handicapped person who smokes.
+Keep a watchful eye on elderly or handicapped persons who smoke.
 Being physically impaired can increase the likelihood of smoking material causing a fire.

 Face the facts

 - Not allowing smoking in the home is the safest way to prevent fires;